Bakon/discord-bot-janitor-joe-ts/README.md

 ### `!ban (username)`
 Exactly the same as kick, but will ban the mentioned user instead.

+### `!purge (amount of messages to delete)`
+Deletes the requested amount of messages, you can delete 1-100 messages at once.<br>
+You can not delete more than 100 at a time because Discord doesn't let you.

+## `Commands for everyone!`

+### `!coinflip`
+Does a coinflip to 'predict' the result of your next game.

 ### `!champion`
 Returns a random champion from [League of Legends](https://leagueoflegends.com)<br>